fau-is/IntroCS/Trie/README.md

 Again, we did this for you already.

 The next step is to set the bool property of your root node to the right value.
-In our case, we set it to false.
+In our case, we set it too false.
 Since we do not want to add a city name which is an empty string ("") to our Trie.
 Finally, we must ensure that "children[N]" does not contain any values from previous program usage.
 Therefore, we use a loop to iterate over "children[N]" and set the values at every index to NULL.